MICA Continues to See Increased Interest in Applications, Largely Due to Growing Reputation and Baltimore Location

 Many of the incoming freshmen are well-rounded artists, student leaders, athletes, musicians, thespians and writers.
 Among those enrolled students: Gates Millennium Scholarship winner Aurelia Javier, from Miami, will enter MICA's freshman class, pursuing a dual degree of a B.F.A. in painting and an M.A. in Teaching.
 In addition to her participation in many extracurricular activities, she worked with the youth organization Voices United for three years, raising cultural and social awareness through the arts, and she was praised by the nonprofit's director for "being the pivotal figure in the program's success."

 Graduate students coming to MICA are accomplished artists and designers with well-established exhibition or entrepreneurial experience, and credentials from leading colleges and universities in a variety of areas of study.
-One star example is Abdulmari Imao, a Fulbright scholar from the Philippines, who is entering the College's Rinehart School of Sculpture.
+One star example is Abdulmari Imao, a Fulbright Fellow from the Philippines, who is entering the College's Rinehart School of Sculpture.
 Imao has been commissioned to create major monuments, shrines and landmarks--many of which pay homage to Filipino heroes or historical events.

 Incoming freshmen have indicated once again through surveys, that Baltimore, as a lively, college-friendly city, was a main draw for MICA.
 Other top reasons to select the College were academic reputation, range of curricular offerings in the visual arts as well as the emphasis on liberal arts, professional and career development, campus facilities and residential life, and study abroad options.
 Graduate students indicated that they chose MICA because of its academic and faculty reputations; Baltimore as an affordable city that supports the arts and is in close proximity to the art centers in New York, Philadelphia and Washington; graduate studio space; and facilities and technology offerings.